ferdsng/ferdsng/README.md

 I'm Fernando Torres, a designer / frontend developer from Mexico 🇲🇽 passionate with create experiences for users.
 Currently working as a UX/UI designer, [Kuiloa](https://www.kuiloa.mx) co-founder and coffee ☕️ lover.

 - 🌱 I’m currently learning Spark AR.
-- 👯 I’m looking to collaborate on UI design.
+- 👯 I’m looking to collaborate on UX/UI design.
 - 💬 Ask me about HTML, CSS, JS, Figma, Ai, PS.

 ### Some langs and technologies that enjoy.